xingchen-fan/DY_stat_boost/README.md

   * Output _Z_pico.root_ file.

 ## AOD script
-To do truth matching of the recon photons, we need to pin down the events we want using event ID matching between pico and AOD.
+To do truth matching of the recon photons, we need to pin down the events we want using event ID, run number and lumiblock matching between pico and AOD (or miniAOD).
 ### EDFilter setup
-AOD has a format of Event Data Model (EDM) which requires us to use CMSSW to access and manipulate.
+AOD (or miniAOD) has a format of Event Data Model (EDM) which requires us to use CMSSW to access and manipulate.
 To obtain the event ID of each AOD event, an EDFilter is needed.
 Please refer to this [twiki](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideSkeletonCodeGenerator) on how to set up a filter.

 In short, the setup code is as such
 ```